Health, Safety and Welfare Policies

 • If it is not possible to sound the alarm, report the fire to a member of staff.

-• If it is safe to do so, as you evacuate, turn off all gas and electrical appliances and close all doors and windows.
+• If it is safe to do so, as you evacuate, turn off any gas and electrical appliances and close all doors and windows.

-• If you are not concerned in the fire action, leave the building by the nearest route (routes are signposted).
+• If you are not involved in the fire action, leave the building by the nearest safest route (routes are clearly signed).

-• Fire doors, with ceramic Redland bolts, exiting onto stairways can be opened by breaking the glass bolt, pushing the left-hand door and then pushing the right-hand door.
+• Fire doors, which are secure for security reasons (such as Redland break glass bolts), can be opened by breaking the glass bolt, pushing the left-hand door and then pushing the right-hand door.

 • Go to your designated assembly point * where you should contact your class lecturer as soon as possible for a register check.